Grow For Cut

 12 W-Y

-On the march to year round daffodils Polar Hunter is on the vanguard; an April / October romance of a fall blooming viridiflorus species crossed with a spring bloomer.
+On the march to year round daffodils Polar Hunter is the vanguard; an April / October romance of a fall blooming viridiflorus species crossed with a spring bloomer.
 Polar Hunter breaks ground in late winter and proceeds to blossom at a leisurely pace.
-Because of its conspicuous substance and long lasting abundant blooms, florists and landscape designers take notice of this attractive and truly remarkable cultivar.
+Because of its conspicuous substance, green-ivory color, and long lasting abundant blooms, florists and landscape designers take notice of this attractive cultivar.

 4 W-Y

 Erlicheer is a long time favorite of southern gardeners and florists for nearly a century.
 It was however, being sterile, a genetic dead end until Bill Welch engineered a successful cross resulting in Rachel's Magic Spell.
 Unique in form for both a double and a tazetta this is a daffodil that is superior in all attributes: scent, stature, strength.
-If you grow for florists they will flock to this flower.
+If you grow for florists they will flash mob this flower.

 5 Y-Y